uc-cdis/gen3.org/content/resources/user/submit-data.md

 To confirm that a data file is properly registered, enter the GUID of a data file record in the index API endpoint of the data commons: usually "https://gen3.datacommons.io/index/index/GUID", where "https://gen3.datacommons.io" is the URL of the Windmill data portal and GUID is the specific GUID of a registered data file.
 This should display a JSON response that contains the URL that was registered.
 If the record was not registered successfully, it is likely an error message will occur.
 An error that says "access denied" might also occur if the user is not logged in or the session has timed out.

-> __NOTE:__ For these user guides, https://gen3.datacommons.io is an example URL and can be replaced with the URL from other data commons powered by Gen3.
+> __Note:__ For these user guides, https://gen3.datacommons.io is an example URL and can be replaced with the URL from other data commons powered by Gen3.

 ### Troubleshooting and Finishing the Submission
 * * *